ByteDance founder Yiming Zhang steps down as chairman – KION546

 By Michelle Toh, CNN Business

-ByteDance co-founder Yiming Zhang has stepped down as the company’s chairman and is leaving the board, according to a person close to the matter.
+ByteDance co-founder Yiming Zhang has stepped down as the company’s chairman and left the board, according to a person close to the matter.

 Zhang, one of China’s most successful entrepreneurs, has exited the board of TikTok’s owner, and is succeeded by Rubo Liang, ByteDance’s current CEO, the person said.